 Trying to learn how to memorize classical conditioning concepts for your high school or college psychology class?
 This page is meant to be a resource to help you achieve that goal!

 The idea of Pavlov’s dog pops up everywhere in pop culture.
 It appears in puns.
 If you ever had to study Brave New World in school, you might have heard references to Pavlov’s work come up in conversation.
-But can you explain the significance of Pavlov’s dogs and the concept that they brought to light?
+But can you explain the significance of Pavlov’s dogs and the concept they brought to light?
 Let's learn about classical conditioning.

 What is Classical Conditioning?